HULKs/hulk/docs/index.md

 All our code is released under the terms of the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html).

-If you have question that are not answered here, please file an issue in our GitHub [issue tracker](https://github.com/HULKs/HULKsCodeRelease/issues) so we can fix the documentation for everyone.
+If you have questions that are not answered here, please file issues in our GitHub [issue tracker](https://github.com/HULKs/HULKsCodeRelease/issues) so we can fix the documentation for everyone.
 As our team has limited resources, we don't expect to be able to give much in-depth support individually.

 ## Documentation Status